rubixchain/rubixnetwork/Rubix API.md

 **Image needed to create Decetralized ID**

-While creating a new DID, user has to provide a 256x256 PNG format image as a parameter along with a Passphrase string.
+While creating a new DID, user has to provide any 256x256 PNG format image as a parameter along with a Passphrase string.
 Private Key, Wallet ID and DID are generated using this image and passphrase.

 ----